 Your Attorney Should Be Your Ally

-Jim is an avid cyclist, member of the Florida Bicycle Association and author of various cycling publications.
-Our team focuses the majority of our practice on bicycle injuries and is happy to discuss your claim with you.
-As part of our continual commitment to safe cycling and equal access to the roads, we provide cyclists with free information about how to get their bike repaired or replaced without an attorney, even if we don’t accept their cases.
+I am an avid cyclist, member of the Florida Bicycle Association, and author of various cycling publications.
+My team focuses the majority of our practice on bicycle injuries and is happy to discuss your claim with you.
+As part of our continual commitment to cyclists, we provide free information about how to get their bike frame repaired or replaced without an attorney, even if we don’t accept their cases.

 Download our free book, Florida Bicycle Accident Handbook, to learn about how to proceed in the wake of your bicycle crash.
-Have you been injured in a St. Petersburg bicycle accident?
-We represent injured clients from all over Flordia including Clearwater, Bradenton, Fort Myers, New Port Richey, Port Charolotte, Punta Gorda, Sanford and Sarasota among others.
-Contact us online or call us directly at 888.815.6398 to speak with one of our attorneys.
+Want answers now?
+Call us at 727-446-0840 to speak with one of our attorneys.
 Every phone consultation is free.
 We make ourselves available to you and other cyclists.